 Trials are not the only way to resolve your dispute.
 The State Courts encourage you to explore alternative processes which may be more suitable for you.

 What are the alternatives to trial?

 You can consider the following Alternative Dispute Resolution (ADR) options:

 Mediation is a process in which a neutral third party, i.e. a mediator, facilitates and guides the parties in negotiating a mutually acceptable settlement to their dispute.
 The mediator does not determine who is at fault in the dispute.
 Instead, he helps the parties to focus on finding solutions that meet their concerns, without forcing a decision on either party.
-Mediation is a service provided by the State Courts Centre for Dispute Resolution (SCCDR) and the Singapore Mediation Centre.
+Mediation is a service provided by the State Courts Centre for Dispute Resolution (SCCDR).

 Neutral Evaluation is conducted by a neutral third party, i.e. an evaluator, who will review the case and provide an early assessment of the merits of the case.
 During Neutral Evaluation, the parties, with their respective lawyers, will present their case and the key evidence to the evaluator.
 The evaluator will then provide his best estimate of the parties' likelihood of success at trial.
 Neutral Evaluation is a service provided by the SCCDR where a judge will be your evaluator.

 Arbitration is a process where parties agree to resolve the dispute by bringing the matter before a neutral third party, i.e. an arbitrator, for decision.
 During an arbitration hearing, both parties, with their respective lawyers, will present their case to the arbitrator.
 The arbitrator will make a binding decision based on the merits of the case, i.e. the parties must obey the arbitrator's decision.
 The Law Society of Singapore provides low-cost arbitration services through the Law Society Arbitration Scheme (LSAS).